19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 Internal Energy

 The next step is to examine the internal energy inside the control volume.
+Energy has the ability to do work, so this is an important part of the energy equation.
 This form of energy will comprise some “temperature” energy or the microscopic kinetic energy per unit mass of the fluid molecules, , some macroscopic kinetic energy per unit mass of the fluid,

 , and some macroscopic potential energy per unit mass,